tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 I wanted to forget what I’d seen.
 The creations of an inhuman mind gone insane.

 I dropped the pizza, shattering it on the floor as I ran.
 She still had vocal cords, unlike most of them.
-She screamed for me to run as she chased me.
+Her scream was mangled without a jaw, but I think she was begging me to run as she chased me.

 If I hadn’t parked my car on the curb with the driver's door facing the store, I probably wouldn’t be writing this.